metafacture/metafacture-documentation/docs/MF-in-5-min.md

 Now you should be ready to [get started](Getting-Started.html).

-(Note: This mini introduction to Metafacture is inspired by the mini introduction to Catmandu here: https://metacpan.org/dist/Catmandu/view/lib/Catmandu/Introduction.pod)
+(Note: This mini introduction to Metafacture is inspired by the mini [introduction to Catmandu](https://metacpan.org/dist/Catmandu/view/lib/Catmandu/Introduction.pod))